loicmilandre/cicd-toolbox/README.md

 2. The file clouds.yaml must be localized in the same directory as openstack-client.sh
 4. Execute the script ./openstack-client.sh

-Note : The current local directory is mapped with /etc/openstack to work with heat templates.
+Note : The current local directory is mapped with /etc/openstack volume of container to work with heat templates.